darkwood-com/flow/docs/content/en/docs/getting-started/rail.md

 toc: true
 ---

-# Rail
+# Flow

-## Rail implementation
+## Flow implementation

 According to [Wikipedia](https://en.wikipedia.org/wiki/Monad_(functional_programming)), Monads is an abstract generic structure that get its usage in function composition.
 Monads can shortly considered as `Programming with effects`.

-We consider `Rails` as a set of elements in our ensemble as a Monad implementation :
+We consider `Flows` as a set of elements in our ensemble as a Monad implementation :
-- By using `job` as basic function type within the `Rail`.
+- By using `job` as basic function type within the `Flow`.
-- By using `pipe` as a binary operation, `Rail` can be composed together with others `Rail` element.
+- By using `fn` as a binary operation, `Flow` can be composed together with others `Flow` element.

-A `Rail` can process one or many `Ips` which has its application for asynchronous programming when mixing with [`Drivers`](drivers.md).
+A `Flow` can process one or many `Ips` which has its application for asynchronous programming when mixing with [`Drivers`](drivers.md).

-## Rail
+## Flow

-This is the standard Rail implementation that support asynchronous `Ip` processing.
+This is the standard Flow implementation that support asynchronous `Ip` processing.

-## RailDecorator
+## FlowDecorator

 This is useful for implementing the [decorator design pattern](https://en.wikipedia.org/wiki/Decorator_pattern).

-## ErrorRail
+## ErrorFlow

-ErrorRail catch any exception from rail and will be handled by its own job.
+ErrorFlow catch any exception from flow and will be handled by its own job.

-## SequenceRail
+## SequenceFlow

-SequenceRail will sequence in order the processing IPs from an array of Rail.
+SequenceFlow will sequence in order the processing IPs from an array of Flow.

-## ParallelRail
+## ParallelFlow

-ParallelRail will sequence processing IPs to parallels array of jobs.
+ParallelFlow will sequence processing IPs to parallels array of jobs.

-## Make your own Rail
+## Make your own Flow

-You can make your custom Rail by implementing `RFBP\RailInterface`
+You can make your custom Flow by implementing `Flow\FlowInterface`